Oldest ‘Working Man’ In Texas Turns 101, Still Drinks 2 Dr. Peppers A Day

 The World War II veteran, Dallas entrepreneur and beloved friend and family man received a special birthday message from his company.

-Hollingsworth helped start what’s now known as the Warehouse Superstore.
+Hollingsworth helped start what’s now known as the Dallas Flooring Warehouse.
 He tried retiring twice before, but kept coming back and now spends two days a week working there.

 “I just like to be with people.
 I don’t mind working,” said Hollingsworth affectionately.